|

 Los Angeles, to 8019½

-Crockett Boulevard, where Elmer and Cyril's father,
+Crockett Boulevard.
+Elmer and Cyril's father and Uncle

-On June 18, 1930, John Osterhoudt passed away.
-Cyril and
+On June 18, 1930, John Osterhoudt died of pneunomia and

 Leona were officially married on August 23, 1930.
 On

-December 3, 1930, Elmer's father Wilbert passed away.
+December 3, 1930, Cyril and Elmer's father Wilbert passed away

 Mabel's mother passed away on April 1,